 The Council has a statutory duty to set a budget each year which should cover the cost of all its duties and any discretionary expenditure it might wish to make.
-Views expressed in the consultation process have been taken into account in preparing the budget for 2021/22.
+Views expressed in the consultation process have been taken into account in preparing the budget.
 These are based on the best estimates of costs out-turns.

 As last year, the figures cover the main cost centres:-

 - Democratic Services (including all staff costs direct and indirect, training, audit, Data Protection, Information Commissioner, publicity, elections/polls)

 - Memberships and subscriptions (including county and national societies)

 - Town Council Office (including rent, rates, connectivity, services, lease obligations)